-Success in a South Florida personal injury lawsuit is going to depend on dozens of factors that are specific to your case.
-These can include the degree of the other person’s carelessness, what type of insurance you have, what your pre-existing conditions have, and whether there were complaints or verdicts against the defendant for similar conduct.
+Success in a Naples personal injury lawsuit is going to depend on dozens of factors that are specific to your case.
+These can include the degree of the other person’s carelessness, what type of insurance you have, what pre-existing conditions you have, and whether there were complaints or verdicts against the defendant for similar conduct.

 Some of these elements are more nuanced than they initially appear.
 That is why it is so important to consult with an injury attorney who has extensive experience handling tort claims before writing off your chances of winning.

 Understand that personal injury attorneys in Florida accept these cases on a strict contingency fee basis, meaning they are not paid unless you prevail.
 That means injury attorneys have ample incentive to be frank about your chances of winning, and it helps to know some of the aspects they are considering.

 To prove liability in a Naples personal injury lawsuit, we need to show:

 - The defendant owed a duty of care to the plaintiff to use reasonable care.